SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 **Resources**

-* [Real Python](https://realpython.com/): A comprehensive resource with articles and tutorials for both beginner and advanced Python concepts.
+* [Real Python](https://realpython.com/): Real Python is a comprehensive online resource dedicated to teaching Python programming.
+It offers a wide range of tutorials, articles, and video courses covering everything from basic Python syntax to advanced topics like web development, data science, and automation.
 * [freeCodeCamp - Learn Python](https://www.youtube.com/watch?v=rfscVS0vtbw): Long video that provides a full introduction into all of the core concepts in Python.
-* [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): Free digital book that is a great resource for learning pandas, NumPy, Matplotlib, and Seaborn.
+* [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): this online resource serves as a thorough guide to using Python for data science.
+It encompasses key topics such as data manipulation with Pandas, numerical computing with NumPy, data visualization with Matplotlib, and machine learning with Scikit-Learn.
-* [freeCodeCamp - Machine Learning for Everybody](https://youtu.be/i_LwzRVP7bg): Practical introduction to different machine learning algorithms for beginners.
+* [freeCodeCamp - Machine Learning for Everybody](https://youtu.be/i_LwzRVP7bg): his YouTube video by freeCodeCamp provides an in-depth introduction to machine learning accessible to a broad audience.
+The tutorial covers fundamental concepts such as supervised and unsupervised learning, algorithms like linear regression, decision trees, and neural networks, and practical applications of machine learning.
-* [Udacity - Intro to Machine Learning](https://www.udacity.com/course/intro-to-machine-learning--ud120): Free course that covers PCA and several other machine learning concepts.
+* [Udacity - Intro to Machine Learning](https://www.udacity.com/course/intro-to-machine-learning--ud120): This online course by Udacity offers a foundational introduction to machine learning.
+It covers essential topics such as supervised and unsupervised learning, decision trees, clustering, regression, and more.

 ## Neural net basics